resherif/E-commerce-website/README.md

-Here is the complete, professional README.md for your E-Commerce project, fully updated to match your actual code (local array data, TypeScript interfaces, and no API fetching).

-I have also updated the Tech Stack and Key Features to reflect your specific implementation.

 🛒 E-Commerce Platform (React + TypeScript)
 A high-performance storefront application built to demonstrate advanced state management and data modeling.
 Originally developed in JavaScript, this project was fully migrated to TypeScript to implement enterprise-level type safety and improve codebase maintainability.